 E-11: CLASS ATTENDANCE AND EVALUATION OF STUDENT PERFORMANCE

-Ordinarily, it is inappropriate to substitute for the missed assignment the weighting of a semester's work that does not include the missed assignment.
-Completion of all assignments assures the greatest chance for students to develop heightened understanding and content mastery that is unavailable through the weighting process.
-The opportunity to complete all assignments supports the university's desire to enable students to make responsible situational decisions without endangering their academic work.
+- Reweighting the course grade by not including the missed assignment(s) usually is inappropriate.
+Completion of all assignments ensures the greatest opportunity for students to develop understanding and content mastery and supports the university's desire to enable students to make responsible situational decisions without endangering their academic work.

 - False claims of legitimate or unavoidable absence may be considered academic integrity violations (Senate Policy 49-20, AAPP G-9).